MC886603 – (Updated) Reject multiple From addresses (P2 From headers) without a Sender header

 Summary:

-Starting February 3, 2025, Exchange Online will drop messages with multiple From addresses without a Sender header to comply with RFC 5322.
-Affected users were notified on October 15.
-To prevent issues, ensure messages with multiple From addresses include a Sender header.
+Starting April 15, 2025, Exchange Online will reject emails with multiple From addresses without a Sender header to comply with RFC 5322.
+Tenants sending high volumes of such emails are opted out temporarily.
+Organizations must ensure emails with multiple From addresses include a single Sender address to avoid NDR errors.

 Details: